 - log_bin

-If you want the server to act as replication master then enabling binary logging is essential and also don’t forget to set server_id to a unique value.
-If binary logging is enabled, the server logs all statements that change data to the binary log, which is used for backup and replication.
+To set the server as a replication master, enable binary logging and set the server_id to a unique value.
+Enabling binary logging causes the server to log all data-changing statements to the binary log, which you can then use for backup and replication.

 - query_cache_size